Posted on Apr 05, 2013

 Pamela Anderson came to The Gentle Barn to meet all of the new animals rescued from the backyard butcher.
 While she was here she named one of the cows Gaia.
 The name “Gaia” comes from the Gaia theory formulated by the chemist James Lovelock and co-developed by the microbiologist Lynn Margulis in the 1970s.
 This theory proposes that all organisms and their inorganic surroundings on Earth are closely integrated to form a single and self-regulating complex system, maintaining the conditions for life on the planet.
 In other words, we are all connected and need each other to survive.
 We thought that was a perfect name for Gaia; she was treated so horribly because our society forgets this theory.
 If we were to remember this theory and know that we are all connected, we would treat each other better and no animals would have to suffer!
 It is perfect that Gaia has a heart on her forehead spreading her message of love to the all of us!

-The animals from the backyard butcher are being quarantined at our healing center on our other property so unfortunately the public cannot see them, however, if you want to meet the 30 newly rescued animals and their babies, you can book a private tour with the founder for a donation of $400 and we will introduce you to all the animals rescued from the backyard butcher as well as all of the other amazing cows that live on that property.
+The animals from the backyard butcher are being quarantined at our healing center on our other property so unfortunately the public cannot see them, however, if you want to meet the 30 newly rescued animals and their babies, you can book a private tour and we will introduce you to all the animals rescued from the backyard butcher as well as all of the other amazing cows that live on that property.
 You can brush and hug all of them and hear their stories of second chances.
-To book your private tour, please email us.

 Our Native American Drum Circle was amazing!
 We had about 300 people here to enjoy the day.
 The children got to drum, chant and walk in a parade around the grounds.
 The Chief did an animal blessing and graced our property with his cleansing, good energy!
 It was an amazing day and we are grateful to all of you who were here!
 Special thanks to Chief Danny, the Elders and the rest of the Yamassee tribe who came and shared the day.